dmitrykrivaltsevich/pdfrenamer/README.md

 - `--disable-ocr`: Disable OCR for scanned PDFs (makes processing faster but less thorough)
 - `--ocr-dpi`: DPI for OCR image processing (default: 300).
 Higher values give better results but are slower
 - `--ocr-max-pages`: Maximum number of pages to OCR per document (default: 5)
+- `--ocr-lang`: OCR language for text extraction (default: eng).
+Use 'rus' for Russian or 'rus+eng' for mixed content

-> **Note**: By default, the tool uses Tesseract's English language model.
-For other languages, install the appropriate Tesseract language packages:
+> **Note**: For languages other than English, install the appropriate Tesseract language packages:
 > - Ubuntu/Debian: `sudo apt-get install tesseract-ocr-rus tesseract-ocr-deu tesseract-ocr-fra`
 > - macOS: `brew install tesseract-lang`
 > - Windows: Select additional languages during installation
+>
+> For Russian books, use `--ocr-lang rus` or `--ocr-lang rus+eng` for mixed content

 ### Format Templates